An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 \section{Classifying \hi morphologies}

 \hi asymmetries are thought to be indicative of environmental effects.
-We aim to study them in relation with the local environment and then explore which method(s) are robust enough to assess \hi morphologies in the A2626 galaxies given the limitations of the available \mk data (good sensitivity though variable across the field of view, moderate linear resolution).
+We aim to study them in relation with the local environment and then explore which method(s) is robust enough to assess \hi morphologies in the A2626 galaxies given the limitations of the available \mk data (good sensitivity that variable across the field of view, however, and moderate linear and spectral resolution).
 To be able to do this, we first need to examine the detected sources carefully and prune the sample so that only the objects with sufficient sensitivity and resolution are considered for further analysis.

 In the observed volume, 219 \hi sources identified by \sofia \citep{Serra2015} have optical counterparts (see \citealt{HD2021}).
-Among those 219 sources, we first identified the uncertain \hi detections with low signal-to-noise, with only a few very high signal-to-noise pixels, or sources missing one peak of the double horn profile in the \sofia mask as revealed in the position-velocity diagram, and excluded them from our analysis.
-We then were left with 177 reliable \hi sources with a peak signal-to-noise in their \hi map $\geq$ 5, as indicated in the signal-to-noise in the atlas pages in \citep{HD2021}.
-Among those 177 galaxies, 108 galaxies are in the A2626 cluster and the Swarm, the number of \hi sources in each of these environments is given in Table \ref{tab:hi_detections}.
-In the left panel of Fig. \ref{fig:S2N_histogram}, we present a histogram with a distribution of the peak signal-to-noise values for those 177 galaxies.
+Among these 219 sources, we first identified the uncertain \hi detections with a low signal-to-noise ratio that have only a few pixels with a very high signal-to-noise ratio, or sources that are missing one peak of the double-horn profile in the \sofia mask, as revealed in the position-velocity diagram, and excluded them from our analysis.
+We then were left with 177 reliable \hi sources with a peak signal-to-noise ratio in their \hi map $\geq$ 5, as indicated by the signal-to-noise ratio maps in the atlas pages in \citet{HD2021}.
+One hundred and eight of these 177 galaxies lie in the A2626 cluster and ine the Swarm.
+The number of \hi sources in each of these environments is given in Table \ref{tab:hi_detections}.
+In the top panel of Fig. \ref{fig:S2N_histogram}, we present a histogram with the distribution of the peak signal-to-noise ratio values for these 177 galaxies.
 Therefore, this histogram gives an impression of the quality of the data.
-The median peak signal-to-noise of the galaxies in the surveyed volume is 8.6.
+The median peak signal-to-noise ratio of the galaxies in the surveyed volume is 8.6.
 The middle panel of Fig. \ref{fig:S2N_histogram} shows the histogram of the number of beams within the 3$\sigma$ contour of the \hi map (see \citealt{HD2021} for details).
 The median number of beams for these 177 galaxies is 3.1.